KittyGiraudel/sass-guidelines/index.md

   </div>
 </div>

 The most common mistake I can think of regarding numbers in Sass, is thinking that units are just some strings that can be safely appended to a number.
-While that sounds true, that is certainly not how units work.
+While that sounds true, is is certainly not how units work.
 Think of units as algebraic symbols.
 For instance, in the real world, multiplying 5 inches by 5 inches gives you 25 square inches.
 The same logic applies to Sass.

 To add a unit to a number, you have to multiply this number by *1 unit*.